JackAlexanderClark/VideoGames_eCommerce/README.md

 2. Back-end:
 Django provideds a skeleton structure that has built in User models, admin backend and settings that assist in speeding up the development of a project.
 It is a web framework, acts as the middleware in a full-stack application and manages the communication between the frontend and the database.
 It plays a crucial role in handling requests from the frontend, processing data, and returning the appropriate responses.
 When a user interacts with the frontend of the website—say, by submitting a form or clicking a button—this action triggers an HTTP request.
 This request is sent to a URL, which Django maps to a specific view function through its URL dispatcher.

 The view function, written in Python, handles the request and performs the necessary operations.
 It might fetch or update data in the database, or execute other logic based on the request's details.
 Django uses an Object-Relational Mapper (ORM) to interact with the database, which provides a high-level, Pythonic interface for database queries.
+Django also used Jinja templating and template rendering similar to Flask, however an advantage to Django is it has a lot more built in security, with pre-made functions fo ruser authentication and password hashing.
 This means data can be manipulated in Python without writing SQL code.
 Once the view has processed the request, it constructs an HTTP response, often rendering an HTML template with context data.
 This context data is the information fetched or processed from the database, which is then incorporated into the HTML sent back to the frontend.
 This cycle of request and response enables a dynamic interaction between the user and the server, allowing the website to serve personalized and interactive content.

+3. Databases:
+The postgreSQL database stores all of your data—like user information, available artworks, and orders—in tables with predefined schemas/models defined in Django.
+Different tables will cater to the different aspects of the website, such as storing login details for users, the specifc art items and shipping details.

 ## Section 4 – Bugs and Testing